 A long time ago, in a galaxy far, far away…

 Starting in 2015, Marvel has been releasing all-new, in-canon comics, written and drawn by some of the top names in comics today.
 Primarily taking place just after A New Hope, these books are accessible, exciting, and most importantly have that classic Star Wars feel.
-To date, Marvel has published four ongoing series, and multiple miniseries that focus on a single or couple of characters.

 In this guide you’ll find all of the new Star Wars titles to date that Marvel has published.